Access Map: supported tokens & credential formats¶

 printf '%s' 'wandb_v1_example...' > ./wandb.token

-kingfisher access-map weightsandbiases ./wandb.token --json-out wandb.access-map.json
+kingfisher access-map weightsandbiases ./wandb.token --format json > wandb.access-map.json

 Notes (Weights & Biases)¶